Loading…

 Director, Tech Training & Development, Northside ISD

-I am the Director of NISD's Technology Service's Training & Development department.
-We oversee the campus staff that manage tech equipment & train on technology.
-We also create training materials/resources for District tech initiatives & provide professional development opportunities...
+I am the Director of Northside ISD's Technology Service's Training & Development department.
+We oversee the campus staff who manage campus tech equipment & train on technology.
+We also create training materials/resources for District tech initiatives & provide tech professional development...
 Read More →

 Thursday June 25, 2026 2:45pm - 3:40pm CDT